-LaCrescent Grape is a woody vine that is typically grown for its edible qualities.
-It produces clusters of yellow round fruit with gold overtones which are usually ready for picking from early to mid fall.
-The fruits have a sweet taste and a juicy texture.
+Jupiter Grape is a woody vine that is typically grown for its edible qualities.
+It produces large clusters of navy blue round fruit with powder blue overtones which are usually ready for picking from early to mid fall.
+The fruit will often fade to black over time.
+The seedlessfruits have a sweet taste and a juicy texture.